 If a course begins on 30 September 2023 and ends on 29 September 2024, it is considered 12 months long.
 Any course that starts on 30 September 2023 or later and ends after 30 September 2024 is considered longer than 12 months.

 If an applicant applied for a Student or Tier 4 (General) student visa before their course began and started the course before receiving permission (as allowed in the Student route), the time spent studying in the UK prior to permission being granted will also be counted towards the study in the UK requirement.
 This includes the period from the course start date, as indicated on their CAS, to the date of permission being granted.
 The same applies to applicants who were permitted to start their course before receiving permission due to Covid-19 concessions.

 To meet the Study in the UK requirement, applicants who studied a course lasting 12 months or less are required to have completed their entire period of study in the UK (or on authorized study abroad programs, if applicable) under either the student route or the former Tier 4 (General) route.

 At Least 12 months of permission

-If a course lasting longer than 12 months was completed using a combination of immigration routes, then the applicant must have spent the minimum required time as a Student or Tier 4 migrant in the most recent period of permission.
+If a course lasting longer than 12 months was completed using a combination of immigration routes, the applicant must have spent the minimum required time as a Student or Tier 4 migrant in the most recent period of permission.

 Study abroad programmes